JieSun-pku/detonationFoam/README.md

 <img src="https://github.com/user-attachments/assets/c4e5e052-6fab-4502-b33c-491b4492d17d" width="800"/>

 ## Getting help and reporting bugs
 Please submit a GitHub issue if you found a bug in the program.
-If you need help with the software or have further questions, contact jie.s_rf@nus.edu.sg and cz@pku.edu.cn.
+If you need help with the software or have further questions, contact sunjie_coe@pku.edu.cn and cz@pku.edu.cn.

 ##  Citation
 If you use the code for your works and researches, please cite: